-3. While The RFQ/P Authorized Developers To Propose Affordable Housing Projects With Unrelated Commercial Uses, The State Legislature's Special CEQA Statutory Exemption For Supportive Housing Projects Did Not Exempt Such Commercial Uses.
+3. While The RFQ/P Authorized Developers To Propose Affordable Housing Projects With Unrelated Commercial Uses, The State Legislature's Special CEQA Statutory Exemption For Supportive Housing Projects Did Not Exempt Such Uses.

 The City's RFQ/P specifically allowed developers to propose commercial uses along with the supportive housing project.
 The Applicant included at least 6,000 square feet of unrelated commercial land uses in the Project.
 The commercial elements of the Project have been comingled into the building pro forma as well.
 (Exhibit 2.)
 Then the City pursued special legislation from the Legislature to exempt certain homeless housing projects from CEQA review.
 However, commercial and non-supportive housing elements of such projects were not granted exemption from CEQA review.
+Exemptions from CEQA are strictly construed by courts.

-4. The Commercial Portions of The Project, Including The Northwest Tower Are Not Exempt From CEQA Review Because They Are Not In Furtherance of Supportive Housing.
+4. The Commercial Portions of The Project, Including The Northwest Tower Are Not Exempt From CEQA Review; They Are Not In Furtherance of Supportive Housing.

-The intent of the Legislature in enacting AB 1197 was to exempt certain temporary and permanent supportive housing activities from CEQA review and mitigation.
+The intent of the Legislature in enacting AB 1197 was to exempt certain temporary and permanent supportive housing activities of the City of Los Angeles from CEQA review and mitigation.
 That said, the City cannot fold into such supportive housing projects unrelated land uses, including commercial uses, and obtain an exemption from CEQA review for those elements of the Project too.
 In other words, only those elements of the Project, and the land use entitlements associated with them necessary to provide for supportive housing are arguably exempt from CEQA review and mitigation.

-Supportive affordable housing projects might require a general plan amendment to a residential land use designation and residential zoning classification, but they in no way require the commercial land use designation and C2 base zoning sought by the Applicant.
-Seeking a land use entitlement solely consistent with furthering supportive housing such as a medium residential land use designation and R3 zoning would be consistent with the Legislature's CEQA exemption.
+Supportive affordable housing projects might require a general plan amendment to a residential land use designation and residential zoning classification, but they in no way require the neighborhood commercial land use designation and C2 base zoning sought by the Applicant.
+Seeking a land use entitlement solely consistent with furthering supportive housing such as a medium residential land use designation and R3 zoning would be consistent with the Legislature's narrowly defined CEQA exemption.
 Seeking a land use designation and base zoning more than required to further supportive housing fails to qualify for the exemption.

 The Project includes thousands of additional square footage dedicated to non-supportive housing activities such as: retail stores, public restaurant, art center, and a lookout tower over nearby residences and the beach.
-None of these uses, appended onto the residential building, expanding it out to the streets and adjacent properties in every direction, are required to provide supportive housing.
+None of these uses, appended onto the residential building, expanding it out to the streets and adjacent properties in every direction, are required to provide residential supportive housing.
 Accordingly, the general plan amendment and zoning change sought by the Applicant, to Neighborhood Commercial and C2 base zoning, are not required to provide supportive housing and therefore do not qualify for exemption from CEQA review and mitigation.
+These flaws were pointed out in a Venice Vision letter dated January 12, 2020 (should have been 2021) at pages 5-6, and submitted to the Advisory Agency.

 Surely, no one would credibly contend that the Project could include land use designation and base zoning to permit a hazardous recycling center, auto repair shop, adult entertainment club, or marijuana dispensary appended onto the supportive housing building.
-The same is true for non-essential commercial retail, restaurant, art center, or vanity lookout tower.
-They disqualify the general plan amendment and zoning change from exemption from CEQA review and mitigation measures with the inclusion of the unnecessary commercial project elements.
-The City has failed to proceed in accordance with law.
+The same is true for non-essential commercial retail, restaurant (which may have an undisclosed liquor license application), art center, or vanity lookout/party deck tower.
+They disqualify the general plan amendment and zoning change from exemption from CEQA review and mitigation measures with the inclusion of these completely unnecessary commercial project elements.
+The City has failed to proceed in accordance with law by refusing to prepare proper environmental review and mitigating obvious health and safety risks associated with the commercial elements and design of the Project.